orianacodes/python-roadmap/Day5/5_Lesson_Description.md

 def greet(name): # 'def' defines the function, greet is the function name return "Hello, " + name  #gives output when you call it

+## Modules

+- A module is a Python file (.py) that contains functions, variables, or classes.
+- It is a toolbox of code that you can import into another Python Script

+## Example: Module

+math: basic mathematical functions heres an example of some:
+- sqrt()
+- sin()

+random: Generate random numbers
+time: Work with timestamps, time formatting and delays